Steps to Perfect Your International Market Entry Strategy

 Step 2: Companies’ Readiness for Market Entry

-The most important thing to analyze is whether the company is ready to enter into a new market or not.
+The most important thing to analyze is whether the company is ready to enter into a new international market or not.
 It depends on whether the company has the necessary resources to enter into the new market.
 The company should also assess their readiness around three core areas as given:

 - Internal Company Assessment: Brand Value, Merchandising, Supply Chain, Operations